etcroot/PingKick/README.md

 # Edit the max allowed ping.
 max-ping: 500

-kick-msg: "You've been kicked for too high ping."
+kick-msg: "&cYou've been kicked for too high ping."
 ```